Science

 Correlated systems share a vocabulary.

-Below their transition temperatures, electrons in correlated materials organize into spatially periodic structures.
+Below their transition temperatures, electrons in correlated materials organize into ordered states, most of them spatially modulated.
 MEL labels each one by the symmetry it breaks and the ordering wavevector at which it modulates.
 Four canonical primitives generate most of the interesting phenomenology.

 Charge density wave